mattrrubino/rps15/README.md

 # RPS15 Online
 This repository contains the frontend and backend source code for RPS15 Online.
-The game is available at <https://rps15.live>.

 ## Outline
 The project outline is available on [Google Drive](https://docs.google.com/document/d/1x0xAeOwBHWjecVnfBTDeRkyU-r3mhlzBU-41T72Rxng).